As a result of growth and capacity, The Athelstan Trust school improvement cycle is continually developing and being refined.

 Assessment, Curriculum and Pedagogy

-The Athelstan Trust has not adopted a school improvement model of standardised or even unanimously aligned assessment.
-However, the school improvement team does work with leaders to share best practice and encourage an organic model of joint working.
-During the pandemic, a standardised approach was adopted to ensure that the CAGs process was robust and fair to all students across The Athelstan Trust.
-Where there are identified pockets of weakness in terms of quality, curriculum and / or pedagogy, the School Improvement Leads will work with individual leaders and bring in specialists from across the schools or external consultants; in some cases, this leads to a shared approach to assessment, curriculum and pedagogy as a means of supporting improvement.
+The SI Team also works with leaders to share best practice and encourage an organic model of joint working.
+Where there are identified pockets of weakness in terms of quality, curriculum and / or pedagogy, the SILs will work with individual leaders and bring in specialists from across the schools or external consultants; in some cases, this leads to a shared approach to assessment, curriculum and pedagogy as a means of supporting improvement.

 Quality Assurance and Accountability